juamiji1/Deforestation/README.md

 | `/Github/Deforestation/code` | Contains all code used in this project |

 ### Overleaf
-The project manuscript is available on Overleaf.
+The project manuscript is available on Overleaf: https://www.overleaf.com/project/6535e4744c49b4c847ec1f56

 | Path | Description |
 | ---- | ----------- |